 Jane Hughes - later known as Jeanie (pronounced 'Janey') was born in Berkshire on 10 December1828, the only girl in the middle of seven boys.
 Her brother, Thomas Hughes, was the author of the popular novel Tom Brown's Schooldays which immortalises the comfortable country life of the Hughes family.

 She married Nassau John Senior in 1848.
 He was the only son of well known political economist Nassau William Senior who drafted the harsh Poor Law of 1834, believing that "a well regulated workhouse" was the best way to prevent pauperism because the "dissolute poor hate its cleanliness".
-Her marriage brought her into greater contact with many leading religious, political and social figures including Olivia Hill; Florence Nightingale; George Eliot; Kate Collins (Dickens’s daughter); and Lord Shaftesbury.
+Her marriage brought her into greater contact with many leading religious, political and social figures including Octavia Hill; Florence Nightingale; George Eliot; Kate Collins (Dickens’s daughter); and Lord Shaftesbury.
 The painting on the right is by artist George Watts.

 But her society contacts also led to conflict with her father-in-law's views; and her husband turned out to be indolent, condemning her to constant financial worries.
 It didn't help that, when her father-in-law died, he cut his son out of his will.
 She nevertheless had energy to spare for the wider world, visiting workhouses, supporting a local industrial school for girls, and helping Octavia Hill in her housing projects.